js05212/BayesianDeepLearning-Survey/README.md

 # An Updating Survey for Bayesian Deep Learning (BDL)

-This is an updating survey for Bayesian Deep Learning (BDL).
+This is an updating survey for Bayesian Deep Learning (BDL), an constantly updated and extended version for the manuscript, '[A Survey on Bayesian Deep Learning](http://wanghao.in/paper/CSUR20_BDL.pdf)', published in **ACM Computing Surveys** 2020.

 ## Contents